Constraints on Axion-Like Particles with the Silicon Detector at a Nuclear Reactor: Detection of ALPs

+Once relativistic ALPs produced in the reactor reach the detector, they can be detected via the inverse Primakoff process ($a + N \to \gamma + N$) and axion decay, both of which produce energetic photons that serve as appropriate experiment signals, e.g., in Ge and NaI detectors~\cite{Dent:2019ueq,AristizabalSierra:2020rom,Dai:2025kai}.
+However, as mentioned before, these channels are largely inaccessible to silicon Skipper-CCDs, as MeV-scale photons escape the thin sensors without depositing energy.
+For photons above 40~keV, the attenuation length exceeds the thickness of Skipper-CCDs by more than an order of magnitude, leading to an escape probability well above 90\%.
+A detailed calculation is given in Appendix B.

-{\it \textbf{Detection of ALPs} } -- Once relativistic ALPs produced in the reactor reach the detector, they can be absorbed via inverse Primakoff process by interacting electromagnetically with electrons or can be detected by axion decay in semiconductor detectors \cite{Dent:2019ueq,AristizabalSierra:2020rom,Dai:2025kai}.
-Here, we consider the leading inverse Primakoff absorption process in low mass range, whereby a relativistic ALP interacts with the electron through the exchange of the photon.
-Due to the relativistic nature of ALP, the reactor produced ALPs can excite the plasmon resonance, a collective mode of electronic excitation in solid materials.
-In Fig.~\ref{elf}, we present both the kinematic range of the plasmon resonance in silicon, corresponding to an energy loss function $\mathrm{Im}[-1/\epsilon(Q, \omega)]>10^{-1}$ and the kinematic relation $E_a = \sqrt{(p_a \pm Q)^2} + \omega$ for 1 keV and 100 eV ALPs with given incident velocities ($v_a = 0.008c, 0.08c, 0.8c$).
-A pronounced plasmon resonance is observed at energy transfers around $\omega\sim 20 ~\rm eV$ and with momentum transfers $Q < 6~\rm keV$ .
-This indicates that relativistic ALPs with masses below 100 keV are capable of exciting plasmons within this range.
-We note that for the masses above 100 keV, the momentum transfer gradually exceeds the range allowed by the plasmon excitation, making the enhancement effect weaker.
+We therefore consider the inverse Primakoff-like absorption of the ALP by the target electrons through the exchange of the photon.
+Owing to their relativistic nature, reactor-produced ALPs can efficiently excite plasmon resonances at the eV-scale energy while emitting an additional MeV-scale photon that escapes the sensors (even for electron recoil instead of collective excitation, the minimum final-state photon energy reaches 0.112~MeV for an incident energy $E_a \approx 0.2$~MeV).
+In Fig.~\ref{elf}, we present both the kinematic range of the plasmon resonance in silicon, corresponding to an energy loss function $\mathrm{Im}[-1/\epsilon(Q, \omega)]>10^{-1}$ and the kinematic relation $E_a = \sqrt{(p_a \pm Q)^2} + \omega$ for 100 eV and 1 keV ALPs with given incident velocities ($v_a = 0.008c, 0.08c, 0.8c$).
+A pronounced plasmon resonance is observed at energy transfers around $\omega\sim 20 ~\rm eV$ and momentum transfers $Q < 6~\rm keV$.
+This indicates that relativistic ALPs with masses below 100 keV are capable of exciting plasmons in silicon.
+We note that for masses above 100 keV, the momentum transfer gradually moves outside the plasmonic region, and the enhancement correspondingly weakens.

 Since plasmon excitation requires energies on the scale of $\mathcal{O}$(10 eV), the electrons in the semiconductor remain non-relativistic.
 Consequently, the electron-photon coupling can be described within the framework of non-relativistic effective field theory \cite{Mitridate:2021ctr},